 KDF-Hash-Length is the key derivation function defined in 12.7.1.6.2 (Key derivation function (KDF)) using the

-hash algorithm identified by the AKM suite selector (see Table 9-151 (AKM suite selectors))
+hash algorithm identified by the AKM suite selector (see Table 9-151 (AKM suite selectors)).
+The context

+passed to KDF-Hash-Length, p, is the octet string representation of the prime per 12.4.7.2.2 (Integer to octet string conversion).

 len() returns the length of its argument in bits